 For most kids, the best part of October may be eating tons of candy on Halloween.
 However, there’s another part of the season all children can enjoy – decorating a pumpkin!

-Here are five benefits to letting your child carve or decorate a pumpkin this fall.
+Here are five benefits of letting your child carve or decorate a pumpkin this fall.

 1. It’s a great opportunity for sensory learning

 Picking out a pumpkin can be a great learning opportunity, especially for younger children.
 Bring your children to the store and let them choose a pumpkin!
-Compare pumpkins, ask your children about differences in texture, size and more.
+Compare pumpkins, and ask your children about differences in texture, size and more.
 Will they choose a wide, bumpy pumpkin, or a bright orange, tiny pumpkin?
 Let their imaginations run wild!

 2. Creating a pumpkin design encourages critical thinking skills